Daniel Lee Corwin: First trial

 On October 20, 1988, he abducted 21-year-old college student Wendy Gant in a parking lot of Olsen Field at Texas A&M University, using her car to drive them to an isolated rural area near College Station, where he bound, raped, beat, and stabbed Gant several times.
 Corwin then tied her upright to a tree and slit her throat.
 Gant managed to free herself and hid until Corwin left, later being found in a parking lot by a county employee and taken to hospital.

 Gant requested a forensic artist, but due to her throat being cut so deeply, she could not speak aloud to describe the assailant.
-Instead, she communicated through writing to renowned artist Karen T. Taylor, and nodded yes or no to Taylor's questions about the attacker's features.
+Instead, she communicated through writing to artist Karen T. Taylor, and nodded yes or no to Taylor's questions about the attacker's features.
 A corrections officer who knew Corwin from prison immediately recognized the sketch and reported Corwin's name to the police, who learned that he had stopped attending classes in May 1987 and that he was on parole for the sexual assault charge.
 Shortly after his arrest, authorities announced that he was a suspect in the three murders, but that they had not yet gathered enough evidence to charge him.

 Police subsequently found a fingerprint from Corwin on the driver's side door of Gant's vehicle.
 In 1989, he pleaded guilty to attempted capital murder in the case and was sentenced to 99 years in prison.